Solana Transactions Per Second: 1,000-4,000 Real, 65,000 Max

 Non-vote vs. total transactions

-Raw Solana TPS figures are inflated by validator vote transactions -- consensus messages validators send to attest to blocks.
+Raw Solana TPS figures are inflated by validator vote transactions, the consensus messages validators send to attest to blocks.
 These are real on-chain transactions, but they are not user activity, so counting them overstates "how busy" the network is with actual usage.

 The all-time record